BitDevsNYC/BitDevsNYC.github.io/about.md

 the research and development of Bitcoin and related protocols.
 You can be well versed with or new to the topics, all are welcome.

-BitDevs was first started in NYC and has since spread to many cities around the world.
-The institution is time honored, and has served to prompt many rewarding discussion about Bitcoin's technical scene for many years now.
+BitDevs was first [started in New York City](https://bitdevs.org) and has since spread to many cities around the world.
+The institution is time honored: it has facilitated many rewarding discussions about Bitcoin's technical scene for many years.

 Be advised: discussion will be technical!
 But don't let that dissuade you from coming;
 all levels of familiarity with Bitcoin are encouraged to participate.